ByteTools Logo

 // 100 batched requests instead of 1000 individual requests

-// Saves 70%+ on system prompt repetition
+// Saves significant system prompt repetition

 Batching Best Practices